-Hemorrhoids, another name for piles, are swollen veins around the anus that affect the anal area with symptoms including pain, itching, and even bleeding.
+Hemorrhoids, another name for piles, are swollen veins around the anus that can cause pain, itching, and even bleeding.
 Many people develop hemorrhoids after the age of 30.
 However, those over 50 are prone to this condition because of the aging process.
 Although hemorrhoids can be cleared up without medical intervention and only cause complications in very rare cases, this condition still causes discomfort and will recur if left untreated.

-Here are some simple home remedies that will ease the symptoms and help them disappear so you won’t have to pay the high cost of prescription medicine.
+Here are some simple home remedies you can try to help ease the symptoms and make them disappear.
 However, if home treatments do not work after two weeks, you should consult your doctor for other options.

 1. Be careful how you use the toilet